-Posted by Matthew Bentley, Product Manager, Commercial Engine Oil, Steve Semenczuk, Senior Director, Commercial Vehicles, Fabio Araujo, Business Manager, Latin America, Engine Lubricants, Alex Brewster, Product Manager, Commercial Engine Lubricants, Lee Hua Chua, Product Manager, Engine Lubricants, Becky Zhao, Business Manager China, Heavy Duty Engine Oils
+Posted by Matthew Bentley, Product Manager, Marine Engine Oil, Steve Semenczuk, Senior Director, Commercial Vehicles, Fabio Araujo, Business Manager, Latin America, Engine Lubricants, Alex Brewster, Product Manager, Commercial Engine Lubricants, Lee Hua Chua, Product Manager, Engine Lubricants, Becky Zhao, Business Manager China, Heavy Duty Engine Oils

 Although the European Automobile Manufacturers’ Association (ACEA) represents Europe’s 16 major original equipment manufacturers, one in every five trucks, vans and buses around the world is produced in the European Union, making these specifications extremely important in all regions as the engine oil manufacturers change their hardware to meet changing regulations in emissions, fuel economy and a variety of other things that are affecting their hardware.
 In this video, we explore further.